-The Salmon Arm Folk Music Society is a non-profit charitable organization that presents the Annual Roots and Blues Festival the third weekend of every August.
-Additionally the SAFMS presents other Outreach activities in the community and area.
+The Salmon Arm Folk Music Society is a non-profit charitable organization that presents the annual ROOTS&BLUES festival the third weekend of every August.
+Additionally, the Salmon Arm Folk Music Society presents other Outreach activities in the community and area.

-We present artistic and cultural events that enrich the fabric of our community.
+Mission Statement: We present artistic and cultural events that enrich the fabric of our community.

-As recently as 2014, musicians from Salmon Arm and area found themselves sharing their songs and talents on workshop stages with established artists from across the country.
+As recently as 2015, musicians from Salmon Arm and area found themselves sharing their songs and talents on workshop stages with established artists from across the country.
 While being mentored by these artists our homegrown musicians also confirmed to audiences and their peers that given the chance they can hold their own with some of the best in the creative world.

 Community outreach has been an important component in the Salmon Arm Folk Music Society’s mandate since it’s inception.